sbb-design-systems/lyne-components/src/components/sbb-tag/readme.md

 ## Accessibility

-The component uses an internal `<input type="checkbox"/>` element to provide an accessible experience.
+The component uses an internal `<button>` element to provide an accessible experience.
-This internal checkbox receives focus and is automatically labelled by the text content of the `<sbb-tag>` element.
+The state is reflected via `aria-pressed` attribute.

 <!-- Auto Generated Below -->